MicrosoftDocs/Viva/Viva/glint/setup/send-insights-to-glint.md

 ms.date: 08/28/2024
 ---

-# Import Viva Insights data into Viva Glint
+# Send Viva Insights data into Viva Glint

 >[!IMPORTANT]
 >This feature is currently availabile to preview customers only.
 Features described here are subject to change.